1. Good leadership=happy employees

 Key takeaway: If you haven’t updated your software in the last several years, it’s time.
 If you’re working with old, outdated technology, it is worth the investment to upgrade.
 If you need to outsource some of the key technological components of your business, do it!
 It can save major headaches in the long run and free you up to focus on your growth now.

-- Only 23% of temps actually want to be temps.
+3. Only 23% of temporary workers actually want to stay that way

 The vast majority of temporary workers want full-time placement and do not want to perform temporary work long-term.
 While some may want to be full-time contractors, this doesn’t mean they want to bounce from placement to placement.